rubybrown101/codewordsstudio/SKO1/week5/README.md

 **Coding**

 Finishing our first assignment this week, I started to focus on our final assignment.
 I combed through the p5.js website and watched a few of 'The Coding train's' you tube videos to give myself a better idea of what is possible on the platform.
 I really liked the mouseX mouseY factor and the ability to draw on your screen.
 I played around with the feature, eventually creating this sketch.
 Although quite simple, I was excited by this finding and hope to use it in my final assignment to some degree...
 We will see!
-Click [here](https://rubybrown101.github.io/codewordsstudio/SKO1/week5/drawingcreateCanvas/) to have a play around)
+Click [here](https://rubybrown101.github.io/codewordsstudio/SKO1/week5/drawingcreateCanvas/) to have a play around.

 ![](createCanvas.gif)